|

 Link2.

-Grade C(S) listed, which says that the organ is
+Category C listed, which says that the organ is

 that of the Free Church in 1996, whereupon this church closed.
 Two additional views - 1,

-Grade B listed.
+(2013).Category B listed.
 NS 4525 3718.
 St. Paul (R.C.) on Galston Road.

 Another view.
-A school in 1896 and 1910 (from old maps), This
+A school in 1896 and 1910 (from old maps), this

-link says the building dates from the 1850's, but this one says 1883.
-The
+link says the building dates from the 1850's, but this one

-holds registers from 1883.
+says 1883.
 NS 4580 3695.
+Both © Martin Richter (2013).
 The former United Presbyterian Church (1897-8) on Mauchline Road,

 now converted to residential use.
 From map evidence, it was built after 1896, and before 1910,when it shows as United Free.
 This

-source quotes Hansard (1948), from which "has been
+source quotes Hansard (1948), from which

 derelict for 16 years".
 It also says that it was in use as a hostel during WWII.
 What other use was made of it between 1932 and 2007 is at present

 unclear.
-NS 4554 3665.
-All © Martin Richter (2013).
+NS 4554 3665. © Martin Richter (2013).

 Kilmarnock.